 The contents of the Voyager Golden Record.
 Despite our wars, our pettiness, and our greed, we look to be more than what we are, and we look for others living out there so that we can deliver to them a message from all of humanity of hope, friendship, and goodwill.

 This video and this video, featuring a baby boy and a 29 year old woman respectively, both born deaf, hearing for the first time.
-Medical science gave them their hearing, and in this editor's experience, no one who has seen these videos has failed to choke up in the good way.
+Medical science gave them their hearing, no one who has seen these videos has failed to choke up in the good way.

 Jonas Salk's greatest achievement was developing the vaccine for Polio, a disease so widespread and crippling in parts of the world that China had 80 million people vaccinated in 1993, and is still a big problem in third world countries.
 A man who could have become one of the richest scientists in the history of humanity said these words when regarding a patent "Could you patent the sun?".
 Because of this work, Polio went from hundreds of thousands of cases per year to about a thousand...
 Tens of millions of children, able to walk, because a man would rather do the right thing rather than get rich...